Tone Pavček: Professional career

-In 1955 Pavček started working as journalist for the daily newspapers Ljubljanski dnevnik (Ljubljana Daily) and Ljudska pravica (People’s Justice).
+In 1955 Pavček started working as journalist for the daily newspapers Ljubljanski dnevnik (Ljubljana Daily) and Ljudska pravica (People's Justice).
 In 1958 he worked as a journalist and later a programme director at RTV Slovenia, a position he held until 1972.
 In the late 1960s he was involved in the Slovenization of the national television, taking part in productions of well-received children's series such as Bratovščina sinjega galeba and Erazem in potepuh, the notable series for the general public Mali oglasi and Dekameron, and a memorable television film Andrej Hieng, gluhi mož na meji.

 From 1972 to his retirement in 1990, he was editor-in-chief of the Cankarjeva Založba press, a major publisher at the time in Slovenia.

 For a period of four years, starting in 1963, he was also an art director for the Slovenian Youth Theatre in Ljubljana.
 He presided over the Slovenian Writers Association from 1979 to 1983.

 Political engagement

 From 1986 to 1990, Pavček was a member of the National Assembly.
-He was also a member of a working group of the Slovenian Writers Association and Slovenian Sociological Association that created the basis for the first Slovenian constitution, today referred to as ”The Writers' Constitution.”
+He was also a member of a working group of the Slovene Writers' Association and Slovenian Sociological Association that created the basis for the first Slovenian constitution, today referred to as the ”Writers' Constitution”.
 It was published in 1988 in the Journal for Critique of Science, for Imagination and New Anthropology.
 Pavček took part in a public rally on Congress Square on 8 May 1989, where he read the May Declaration, the first public document demanding Slovenia's independence from Yugoslavia.